Catalytic Capital to Build Rural Communities

-The economy in this region faces challenges similar to many non-industrial rural places in the U.S.; over half of students in the area participate in the federally subsidized school lunch program, according to the Kids Count Data Center by the Annie E. Casey Foundation.
-Soon though, scores of children will be cooking up their own meals with fresh, local ingredients thanks to a new teaching kitchen-- just one of dozens of features in the YMCA’s vision to transform its legacy home into a 68,000 sq. ft. state-of-the-art facility for the community.
+The economy in this region faces challenges similar to many non-industrial rural places in the U.S.; over half of students in the area participate in the federally subsidized school lunch program, according to the Annie E. Casey Foundation's Kids Count Data Center.
+Soon though, scores of children will be cooking up their own meals with fresh, local ingredients in a new teaching kitchen, just one of dozens of features included in the YMCA’s vision to transform its legacy home into a 68,000 sq. ft., state-of-the-art facility for the community.

 This new facility is thanks to the Y’s successful $5 million capital campaign and a crucial $2.5 million loan from Coastal Enterprises, Inc. (CEI), a 40-year old a Community Development Corporation (CDC) and Community Development Financial Institution (CDFI) that serves Maine and other rural regions.
 Meant to bridge a gap between the Y’s capital raise and the final construction costs, the CEI loan was made possible by a unique government re-lending program in partnership with foundations, banks, and other supporters.

 Catalytic Capital For Rural Communities